 Main Cast: Chris Hemsworth, Bryon Lerum, Ryder Lerum

 IMDb Rating: 6.7

-A gritty and cutting racing story, Rush is the best Ron Howard sports movie — and the only other — since Cinderella Man.
-In the ‘70s, James Hunt (Chris Hemsworth) and Niki Lauda (Daniel Brühl) begin their bitter rivalry, pushing each other to obsessive lengths in order to be the best.
+A gritty and cutting racing story, Rush is the best Ron Howard sports movie and his only one since Cinderella Man.
+In the 1970s, James Hunt (Hemsworth) and Niki Lauda (Daniel Brühl) begin their bitter rivalry, pushing each other to obsessive lengths to be the best.
 The performances in this film are fantastic, both Hemsworth and Brühl shine in their opposition and emotional performances, but Brühl a bit more so.
 For somebody who was hoping for a bit more subtlety, it was a bit disappointing to see Hemsworth show up in the very first scene shirtless and womanizing, despite the promising writer and director.
 Though this does play on Hemsworth’s strengths and later ends up working well for the character, I wish it wasn’t so simple as that.
 I was glad to see later that Hemsworth’s role included a dark period with alcoholism and sadness, leaving him with nothing else but racing, but even that was a bit lacking.
-Seeing him begin to stretch his arms in a new type of role is exciting, which increases anticipation for the recently announced Hulk Hogan biopic he has been cast in.
+Seeing him begin to stretch his arms in a new type of role is exciting, which increases anticipation for the upcoming Hulk Hogan biopic he has been cast in.

 Director: Ron Howard

 Main Cast: Daniel Brühl, Chris Hemsworth, Olivia Wilde